 A History of Toyama-ryu Hon Iaido Batto (This is compiled from various Toyama-ryu sites.)

 Iaido was developed during the middle to late 1500's as a way of quickly drawing in a manner to utilize the sword immediately from the draw.
 This was a way of keeping the samurai fit and retaining their ability to handle the sword efficiently.
 At the beginning of the twentieth century Japan fought a war against Russia.
-During this war and during subsequent army battlefield engagements, the Japanese officers carried sabers of European style.
+During this war and during subsequent army battlefield engagements in the first and second decade, the Japanese officers carried sabers of European style.
 Officers who used these sabers in battle found they were not effective for the Japanese style of fighting.
-During after action analysis, of Japan's pre-WWI and WW1 conflicts, the thinking was that future conflicts would have a lot of close quarters fighting and maintaining swords in the uniform accoutrements fit with Japanese fighting philosophy.
+During after action analysis, of Japan's pre-WWI and WWI conflicts, the thinking was that future conflicts would have a lot of close quarters fighting and maintaining swords in the uniform accoutrements fit with Japanese fighting philosophy.
 However, it was questioned why the Japanese sword, which was known to be of superior quality to the European saber, was not used.